 - Subject selections of photographs.
-50 best sunsets at sea.
-100 most beautiful places on Earth.
+Fifty best sunsets at sea.
+One hundred most beautiful places on Earth.
 Comedy Wildlife Photography Awards Winners That Will Make You Smile.
-People share such collections because they are useful, aesthetic pleasure or good mood.
+People share such collections because they are helpful, aesthetic pleasure, or good mood.

 - Photos and backstage, showing how it was filmed.
-Such photos are very often saved for themselves, in order to then try to shoot something similar, or are shared on their walls to show subscribers the hidden kitchen of their profession.
+Such images are often saved for themselves to shoot something similar or are shared on their walls to offer subscribers the hidden kitchen of their profession.

 - Very cool shadows or reflections.
-If a shot is creatively played with light or reflection, the picture is almost guaranteed to become popular and gets a lot of replicas from other photographers.
+If a shot is creatively played with light or reflection, the picture is almost guaranteed to become famous and gets many replicas from other photographers.

 - Creative work with color.
-You don't have to shoot especially viral content.
+You don’t have to shoot wildly viral content.
 It is enough to be cool in what you do.
-And then your photos will be liked, commented on and repost over and over again.
+And then your photos will be liked, commented on, and repost over and over again.

 - An unusual view of familiar things.
 For example, drone photo selections have become popular now.
-Industrial factories, farm plantations or foggy Minsk - all this has wide coverage, so for the audience it is unusual and fresh.
+Industrial factories, farm plantations, or foggy Minsk have broad coverage, so for the audience, it is unusual and fresh.

 How to Start Viral Distribution of Content on The Internet?

 Adapt your photo content to the criteria of the platforms on which you post your photos.
-For example, for Instagram, you need to select 10 frames for a series with proportions close to a square.
-For Pinterest it is better to select vertical frames with no limit on the number.
+For example, for Instagram, you need to select ten frames for a series with proportions close to a square.
+For Pinterest, it is better to choose vertical frames with no limit on the number.

 Offer your photos to administrators of different photo publications: they are always grateful for quality user-generated content.

 Catch a hot topic using newsjacking.
 If you are one of the first to catch a trend, your photos will fly around the Internet.
-It can be a calendar holiday or a significant event in the world - it doesn't matter, the main thing is to quickly react to the news feed.
+It can be a calendar holiday or a significant event in the world – it doesn’t matter; the main thing is to react to the news feed quickly.

 Analyze which photo series are becoming popular in photo communities, comment on them, develop your eye and try to shoot something similar.

-Include your photos in a selection of cool photographers that they like to share in various groups in instant messengers and social networks.
+Include your photos in a selection of fantastic photographers that they like to share in various groups in instant messengers and social networks.